rycus86/docker-pygen/README.md

 The `resources.ResourceList` extends `EnhancedList` to provide a `matching(target)` method that allows getting the first element of the list having a matching ID or name.
+For convenience, a `not_matching` method is also available.

 The `resources.ContainerList` extends the `matching` method to also match by Compose or Swarm service name for containers.